Bennexy/clipboard-history/README.md

 * Fast popup UI
 * Live daemon → UI communication
 * Selecting an entry restores it to the system clipboard
-* Automatic reconnection between the UI and daemon
+* Automatic reconnection between UI and daemon

-### Currently in progress
+## Currently in progress

 * Pasting directly into the previously focused application
 * Improved Wayland integration